For more information and guidance about how to apply for a place please visit Hampshire School Admissions web page by clicking on the link below:

 The child’s permanent residence is where they live, normally including weekends and during school holidays as well as during the week, and should be used for the application.
 The permanent address of children who spend part of their week with one parent and part with the other, at different addresses, will be the address at which they spend most of their time.

-Where a twin or child from a multiple birth is admitted to a school under this policy then any further twin or child of the same multiple birth will be admitted, if the parents so wish, even though this may raise the number in the year group above the school’s PAN.
+Where a twin or child from a multiple birth is offered the last place available within the PAN, any further twin or child of the same multiple birth will also be offered a place, if the parents so wish, even though this may raise the number in the year group above the school’s PAN.

 Fair Access placements by the local authority